PayBreak/retailer-integration-guide/_includes/merchant_api.md

 we need to have received a fulfilment notification informing us that you have fulfilled the order.

-#### Full Fulfilment Request: `checkout_type` 1 & 2
+#### Full Fulfilment Request

+> `checkout_type` 1 & 2

-Fulfilment requests can be made through our JSON based API, which will accept application/json content POSTed to the following URL from a known IP address:
+Fulfilment requests can be made through our [JSON](http://json.org/) based API, which will accept application/json content POSTed to the following URL from a known IP address:

 Environment | API Call
 --- | ---